kootenpv/brightml/README.rst

 - Cross-OS (within Linux)
 - Cross-vendor (intel, nvidia)
 - Cross-hardware (with or without ambient light sensor, linux on macbook works)
-- No need to change key bindings; it monitors brightness change by user!
+- Seamless integration: No need to change key bindings as it monitors brightness change by user
 - Uses asyncio, event-based (change of window immediately triggers prediction; no timer)

 Goals